Finance 2227 -- Financial Markets

 Required Textbooks:

-1. Course Pack containing:
+1. Course Pack (at the book store) containing:

 Tvede, L., Business Cycles: From John Law to Chaos Theory, 1997.